jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 <ins>Validating Insights with External Datasets</ins>
 * **Corroborate Pulsation Hueristics:** Compare pulsation trends with existing data in asteroseismology literature to validate findings or discover uniqueness.

-* **Examine Contributions from More Granular Star Types:** More granular spectral designations are likely to exist under the umbrella of those provided by the TESS VSC data.
+* **Examine Contributions from More Granular Star Types:** More granular spectral designations are likely to exist under the umbrella of those provided by the TESS SVC data.
 Dilenations could be used to separate features seen in the relevant histograms, allowing stellar models and parameters to be further constrained.

 * **Investigate Observational Biases:** The 1.00 days frequency peak observed in many period histograms may be an artifact resulting from instrumentation.
 Check publications on TESS data to determine if this feature has been noted before and whether it is real signal.